neocoin/gitstats-ruby/README.markdown

 ### commit-cache

 As already mentioned this cache is only useful if you want to develope new statistic classes.
 It works by caching the internal commit objects to a per repository file that can be reread when running again.
-This is especially useful if you experiment with big repositories (a la linux kernel) where this cache is about twice as fast as the `git log` command used internally.
+This is especially useful if you experiment with big repositories (i.e. the linux kernel with ~275000 commits) where this cache is about twice as fast as the `git log` command used internally.

 This cache can be activated with the `-C` command line flag.
 By default the commitcache is written into the output directory (./stats by default).
 If you want to use another directory you can specify it by using `--commitcache <directory name>`.